 Diabetic pro athletes

 Team Type 1 was created in 2004 by Type 1 diabetes racers Phil Southerland and Joe Eldridge to inspire people living with diabetes to take a proactive approach to managing their health and overcoming the obstacles often associated with the condition.
+It is true that diabetes creates a ton of complications and even a small cut can get septic quite soon.
+But this is why there arediabetic socks for men, which is helping diabetic people by minimizing irritation in the feet and providing additional cushioning.
 In 2006 and 2007, the team won the eight-rider corporate team division of the Race Across America.
 Of the 15 members on the Team Type 1professional squad, four have Type 1 Diabetes, including Tour de Georgia racer Fabio Calabria of Australia.
 As of the end of Stage 3 in the Tour de Georgia, Calabria is in fifth place in the “Best Young Rider” classification, less than a second behind Best Younger Rider Tyler Farrar.

 Goals crucial for athletic competition and health